Riding the Trend or Protecting Profits | FinVolution Group (FINV)

 FINV’s Market Performance

-FINV stocks went up by 3.02% for the week, with a monthly drop of -1.02% and a quarterly performance of -24.38%, while its annual performance rate touched 192.93%.
-The volatility ratio for the week stands at 5.82% while the volatility levels for the past 30 days are set at 4.85% for FinVolution Group.
-The simple moving average for the period of the last 20 days is 1.01% for FINV stocks with a simple moving average of -9.61% for the last 200 days.
+FINV stocks went up by 2.81% for the week, with a monthly jump of 11.67% and a quarterly performance of -19.22%, while its annual performance rate touched 181.45%.
+The volatility ratio for the week stands at 4.85% while the volatility levels for the past 30 days are set at 4.74% for FinVolution Group.
+The simple moving average for the period of the last 20 days is 7.83% for FINV stocks with a simple moving average of -4.04% for the last 200 days.

 Analysts’ Opinion of FINV